alexch/codelikethis/public/projects/yelpington_app.md

 # Yelpington: App

-In this project, you will pair up and work with other teams to create an online directory of restaurants in Burlington.
+In this project, you will create an online directory of restaurants in Burlington.

 # Screenshot